 What Do GFCI Outlets Do?

-In the U.S., receptacles with “test” and “reset” buttons in the middle are a common sight,but what do these GFCI outlets actually do, and why do we need them?
-The short answer is, ground fault circuit interrupters (GFCIs) detect and protect us from electrical shock.
+Power outlets with “test” and “reset” buttons in the middle are GFCI outlets.
+But what do these GFCI outlets actually do?
+The short answer is, “ground fault circuit interrupters” (GFCIs) detect and protect us from electrical shock.
 GFCIs are sometime referred to as GFI.

 How Do They Work?

-GFCI receptacles monitor the flow of electricity flowing out of the outlet, through the connected equipment, and back into the outlet.
-If the amount coming in doesn’t equal the amount going out, the circuit trips, stopping the electricity’s flow.
+GFCI receptacles monitor the electricity flowing out of the outlet, through the connected equipment, and back into the outlet.
+If the amount coming in doesn’t equal the amount going out, the circuit trips.
+This stops the flow of electricity.
 This can happen in as little as 1/30th of a second and be triggered by a difference as small as 4 milliamps.

 GFCI vs. AFCI Outlets